octabytes/blog/content/posts/grafana/grafana-create-mysql-data-source/index.md

 ---
-draft: true
+draft: false
 title: "Grafana: Create MySQL Data Source"
-date: "2024-03-10"
+date: "2024-11-20"
-description: "Configuring a MySQL data source in Grafana allows you to use Grafana's visualization capabilities alongside MySQL's data management features.
-This guide will provide detailed steps to help you set up and configure the MySQL data source in Grafana.
-For this tutorial, we will be using Grafana"
-tags: []
+description: "This guide provides step-by-step instructions on configuring a MySQL data source in Grafana.
+It covers accessing the configuration page, setting up basic settings like server details and credentials, and utilizing the MySQL data source for creating dashboards and visualizations."
+tags: [MySQL, Grafana, Data Source, Configuration, Tutorial, Visualization, Dashboards, OctaByte, Hosting, Monitoring]
-categories: [Monitoring]
+categories: [Hosting and Infrastructure,Monitoring]
 cover:
   image: images/cover.png
   caption: "Grafana: Create MySQL Data Source"
+  relative: true
 ShowToc: true
 TocOpen: true
 ---

-Configuring a [MySQL](https://octabyte.io/open-source/mysql?ref=blog.octabyte.io) data source in [Grafana](https://octabyte.io/open-source/grafana?ref=blog.octabyte.io) allows you to use Grafana's visualization capabilities alongside MySQL's data management features.
+Configuring a [MySQL](https://octabyte.io/databases/relational-databases/mysql) data source in [Grafana](https://octabyte.io/hosting-and-infrastructure/monitoring/grafana) allows you to use Grafana's visualization capabilities alongside MySQL's data management features.
 This guide will provide detailed steps to help you set up and configure the MySQL data source in Grafana.
 For this tutorial, we will be using Grafana and MySQL services hosted over OctaByte.

 ## Accessing the Data Source Configuration Page